cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://github.com/gaetanlhf/EasyCache"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/gaetanlhf/EasyCache?style=social"></a></br><a href='https://gaetanlhf.github.io/EasyCache/'>EasyCache</a> — quick search website old versions in different search engines and archives
 </br><a href='https://cachedview.b4your.com/en/'>cachedview.b4your.com</a> — quick search website old versions in different search engines and archives
+</br><a href='https://tools.digitalmethods.net/beta/internetArchiveWaybackMachineLinkRipper/#'>Internet Archive Wayback Machine Link Ripper</a> — Enter a host or URL to retrieve the links to the URL's archived versions at http://wayback.archive.org.
+A text file is produced which lists the archive URLs.

 </br><a href="https://github.com/jsvine/waybackpack"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/jsvine/waybackpack?style=social"></a></br><a href='https://github.com/jsvine/waybackpack'>Waybackpack</a> — download the entire #WaybackMachine archive for a given URL.
 You can only download versions for a certain date range (date format YYYYMMDDhhss)
 <p>